 By dedicating the temple to the goddess Roma, Hadrian demonstrated his devotion to the city and emphasised the power of Rome within a vast empire.
 Boatwright (1987)

-“While the conversation was continuing in this kind of way, right then throughout the whole city was heard the resounding note of pipes, the clash of the cymbals and the beat of the drums, accompanied by the singing.
-It so happened that it was the festival of the Parilia, as it used to be called, though it is now called the Roman Festival, instituted in honour of the Fortune of Rome, when her temple was erected by that best and most enlightened of emperors, Hadrian.
+“While the conversation was continuing in this kind of way, right then, throughout the whole city was heard the resounding note of pipes, the clash of the cymbals and the beat of the drums, accompanied by the singing.
+It so happened that it was the festival of the Parilia, as it used to be called.
+However, it is now called the Roman Festival, instituted in honour of the Fortune of Rome, when her temple was erected by that best and most enlightened of emperors, Hadrian.
 That day is celebrated annually as especially glorious by all the residents of Rome and by all who happen to be staying in the city.”
 Ath., Deipn.
 8. 361e-f

-The Temple of Venus and Roma, with its associated cult and festival, proclaimed a rebirth of Rome and signalled the beginning of a Golden Age which was celebrated on one other coin minted in Rome in the year 121; an aureus featuring on the reverse Aion, the personification of eternal time, with the legend SAEC AVR, a shorthand for ‘saeculum aureum‘ (‘Golden Age’).
+The Temple of Venus and Roma, with its associated cult and festival, proclaimed a rebirth of Rome and signalled the beginning of a Golden Age, which was celebrated on one other coin minted in Rome in the year 121; an aureus featuring on the reverse Aion, the personification of eternal time, with the legend SAEC AVR, a shorthand for ‘saeculum aureum‘ (‘Golden Age’).
 Aion is shown holding the phoenix, the symbol of rebirth and renewal, on a globe.
 He is emerging from a celestial sphere decorated with zodiac signs.

 The pomerium was another important aspect of Rome’s origins.
 The story of Romulus concerns not only the founding of the city but also the creation of its sacred boundary (Ann.
 XII.24).
-In AD 121, Hadrian renewed the pomerial line, and in doing so, further associated himself with Rome’s founding and Romulus.
+In AD 121, Hadrian renewed the pomerial line and, in doing so, further associated himself with Rome’s founding and Romulus.

 (front) [Ex s(enatus)] c(onsulto) col[l]e[g]ium / [au]gurum auctore / [Im]p(eratore) Caesare divi / [T]raiani Parthici f(ilio) / [d]ivi Nervae nepote / [T]raiano Hadriano / Aug(usto) pontif(ice) max(imo) trib(unicia) / potest(ate) V co(n)s(ule) III proco(n)s(ule) / terminos pomerii / restituendos curavit // (left side) CLIIX // (right side) P(edes) CCXI

-Around the same time, Hadrian also deliberately represented himself in the guise of the Roman god of war, Mars, the divine consort of Venus and mythical father of Romulus and thus, ancestor of the populus Romani (Haley, 2005).
-Hadrian was the first princeps to depict himself as a helmeted Mars, based on the well-known ‘Ares Borghese‘ type, as a portrait in the Capitoline Museum in Rome shows (Haley, 2005).
+Around the same time, Hadrian also deliberately represented himself in the guise of the Roman god of war, Mars, the divine consort of Venus and mythical father of Romulus and, thus, ancestor of the populus Romani (Haley, 2005).
+Hadrian was the first princeps to depict himself as a helmeted Mars, based on the well-known ‘Ares Borghese’ type, as a portrait in the Capitoline Museum in Rome shows (Haley, 2005).
 The portrait dates to c.
 120-125.

-Since his first return trip to Rome as the new emperor in July of 118, Hadrian’s building program had been relentless.
-He was especially active in restoring earlier structures in the Campus Martius (literally the field of the god Mars), and his interests focused on projects closely associated with Agrippa (and thus with Augustus), beginning with the burned Pantheon (although the investigation of brickstamps shows that Trajan initiated the rebuilding).
-Hadrian also constructed new dynastic buildings to celebrate his family with a precinct in the central Campus Martius to worship his deified mother-in-law, Matidia (see here) and a temple to his deified father in the imperial fora (the only building that, according to sources, Hadrian put his name on).
+Since his first return trip to Rome as the new Emperor in July of 118, Hadrian’s building program had been relentless.
+He was especially active in restoring earlier structures in the Campus Martius (literally the field of the god Mars), and his interests focused on projects closely associated with Agrippa (and thus with Augustus), beginning with the burned Pantheon (although the investigation of brick stamps shows that Trajan initiated the rebuilding).
+Hadrian also constructed new dynastic buildings to celebrate his family, with a precinct in the central Campus Martius to worship his deified mother-in-law, Matidia (see here) and a temple to his deified father in the imperial fora (the only building that, according to sources, Hadrian put his name on).

 Hadrian’s self-identification with Romulus would be further advertised through the coinage issued at Rome towards the end of his reign.
 Coins with the legend ‘ROMVLO CONDITORI’ (Romulus “the founder”) suggest the Emperor’s role as a second founder of Rome.
 On the aureus type, Hadrian is shown with youthful features and the simple legend HADRIANVS AVGVSTVS P P (Hadrian Augustus, Father of the Fatherland).
-Romulus, on the obverse, is shown advancing with spear and trophy.
+Romulus, on the obverse, is shown advancing with a spear and trophy.
 Finally, Hadrian would restore the dilapidated auguratorium on the Palatine at his own expense, which recalled the spot where legend said that Romulus took the auspices for the foundation of his new town.
 An inscription dated to AD 136 (CIL VI 976) records this.